LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This comprehensive effort serves to bolster the prototyping phase of the low-field (+mri).
 Diverging from the approach implemented by O'Reilly, Teeuwisse, and Webb, *DeLoRI* aims to design an open (+mri), departing from the circular (+mri) configuration discussed in the publication.
 This innovation is geared towards streamlining breast examinations, offering enhanced accessibility, and minimizing the spatial requirements during installation.

-In addition *DeLoRI* efforts to achieve heightened accuracy, striving for precision levels below 1000(+ppm).
+In addition, *DeLoRI* efforts to achieve heightened accuracy, striving for precision levels below 1000(+ppm).
 While O'Reilly, Teeuwisse, and Webb were able to modify the ring diameter to influence field homogeneity, the unique goal here is to characterize the magnets pre-installation, allowing for proactive assessments of homogeneity characteristics.
 This approach aims to provide insights into magnetic field uniformity before the magnets are integrated, thereby streamlining the optimisation process.
 Furthermore,

 It is important to note that the primary objective of this thesis is not merely to characterize the magnet itself; rather, the emphasis lies in the selection and comparison of potential sensors for the characterisation process.